trungdo3224/neo_bond/plan.md

 ## **🚀 Final Thoughts**
 This AI companion project has the potential to **redefine personalized AI interactions** by integrating **emotion-based conversations, adaptive learning, and entertainment recommendations**.
 The Mood Map Movies integration is just the start of a **larger ecosystem** aimed at enhancing digital companionship.

-🔥 **Would you like to start with a prototype focusing on AI + movie recommendations first?**